andybyers21/notes.ajb.app/README.md

 # notes.ajb.app

 This is the data for my Evergreen notes vault hosted at [notes.ajb.app](https://notes.ajb.app/).
-It is automatically transformed by Jekyll into a static site whenever I push this repository to GitHub and hosted by [Netlify](https://app.netlify.com/).
+It is automatically transformed by [Jekyll](https://jekyllrb.com/) into a static site whenever I push this repo to GitHub and deployed to the web by [Netlify](https://app.netlify.com/).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/43f05955-0f84-4186-bbd5-14175f0919fa/deploy-status)](https://app.netlify.com/sites/affectionate-goldstine-d6699d/deploys)